CapricanDRJ/HadesStarCommunityData/docs/corp/a222df500bc5899666d95fbf97a550332aa4c9c5b652a665c12c4cd9b803e8a4/index.md

 ```
 I am the commander and i shall not let you down because we have alot
-of advantare to work of}
+of advantare to work of
 ```
 ### Whitestar Bonus ❌